sciurius/mma-plugins/fpp/README.md

 					4.5 0 3:70
 ````

+If the `Tab` argument is omitted, it defaults to the name of the
+pattern.
+This makes only sense when the tab data is stored in a
+variable with the same name as the pattern to be defined.

 It also defines a macro `PP1` that can be used to set this sequence in
 songs, for example: